decyphertek-io/decyphertek/docs/products/azure/odoo.md

 Odoo is an open source ERP & CRM server.
-Manage all aspects of your business with Odoo, including Website, Ecommerce, Inventory managment, POS, etc. [GCP Marketplace: Odoo 17 CE ](https://console.cloud.google.com/marketplace/product/server-build-415714/odoo-17-ce)
+Manage all aspects of your business with Odoo, including Website, Ecommerce, Inventory managment, POS, etc. [Azure Marketplace: Odoo 17 CE ]()

 SSH Into the server:
 --------------------
-* Utilize Google SSH Console or setup ssh keys or password.
+* Utilize Azure to setup user and ssh keys.
+* Make sure to allow ssh, https via network security group.

 Login to Odoo:
 ---------------